More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `id`: Unic Identifier of a Part of a Project
    -  Attribute type: **Property**.
    -  Required
--  `belongsTo`: Identifies the project to which the part belongs
-   -  Attribute type: **Relationship**.
-   -  Required
 -  `dimensions`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon
    -  Attribute type: **Geoproperty**.
    -  Optional